Skip to content

 Recommended baseline:

-8. Wire Prometheus + alerts
+10. Wire Prometheus and the must-page alerts

 prometheus.yml